guettli/programming-guidelines/README.md

 ### About this README

-I was born 1976.
+I was born in 1976.
 I started coding with basic and assembler when I was
 13. Later turbo pascal.
 From 1996-2001 I studied computer science at HTW-Dresden (Germany).
-I learned Shell, Perl, Prolog, C, C++, Java, PHP and finally Python.
+I learned Shell, Perl, Prolog, C, C++, Java, PHP, and finally Python.

 Sometimes I see young and talented programmers wasting time.
 There are two ways to learn: Make mistakes yourself, or read from the mistakes